pyOpenSci/python-package-guide/tutorials/intro.md

-**Documented code:** documented code is written using docstrings that help a user understand both what the functions and methods in your code do and also what the input and output elements of each function is.
+**Documented code:** documented code is written using docstrings that help a user understand both what the functions and methods in your code do and also what the input and output elements of each function are.
 [You can learn more about docstrings in our guide, here.](../documentation/write-user-documentation/document-your-code-api-docstrings)

 ## Making your package installable - publishing to PyPI & conda-forge